fgmourao/Freezing-Behavior-Analysis/README.md

 The pipeline runs either interactively through a GUI (`App_Behavior`) or programmatically through a batch wrapper (`Batch_Behavior_Analyse`), making it suitable for both exploratory use and automated processing of large datasets.

 `BehaviorSync` is a companion standalone GUI for video-synchronized event annotation.
-It can be launched independently or from within `App_Behavior`.
+It can be launched from within `App_Behavior` main menu or independently.

 ---